sdsadsdd/WetVeg-2mm/README.md

 For questions regarding the dataset, please contact:

-- **Name:** [你的姓名，后续补充]
+- **Name:** Guiqi Liu
 - **Affiliation:** [你的单位，后续补充]
-- **Email:** [你的邮箱，后续补充]
+- **Email:** 2401212902@stu.pku.edu.cn

 ---

 ## 13. Notes

-- All filenames in `JPEGImages/`, `SegmentationClass/`, and `json/` correspond one-to-one.
+- All filenames in `JPEGImages/`, `SegmentationClass/`, and `json/` correspond one-to-one by filename stem.
-- The dataset is intended for fine-grained riparian vegetation semantic segmentation research.
 - Official train/val/test split files are provided in `ImageSets/`.
-- The semantic masks and the original Labelme annotations are both publicly available.
+- The publicly released version does **not** include test annotation masks or test JSON labels.

-> *Users should note that the dataset exhibits clear class imbalance and patch-scale variation across categories.*
+- Users should note that the dataset exhibits clear class imbalance and patch-scale variation across categories.